 To wit, we calculate different likelihood values given the 50,000 Hawkes process realisations we generated for each triggering function in sections 2.3 and 2.4.
-For each exponential history $H = \{t_i\}{i=1}^n$ , we compute the log-likelihood (2.2) of the EM parameters $(\hat{\mu}{\text{exp}}(H), \hat{\theta}{\text{exp}}(H))$ and the exponential ground-truth parameters (0.05, 0.5, 6).
-We also calculate $(\hat{\mu}{\text{pow}}(H), \hat{\theta}{\text{pow}}(H))$ , the parameters maximising the likelihood under a power law model, and compute their likelihood.
+For each exponential history $H = \{t_i\}{i=1}^n$, we compute the log-likelihood (2.2) of the EM parameters $(\hat{\mu}{exp}(H), \hat{\theta}{exp}(H))$ and the exponential ground-truth parameters (0.05, 0.5, 6).
+We also calculate $(\hat{\mu}{pow}(H), \hat{\theta}{pow}(H))$, the parameters maximising the likelihood under a power law model, and compute their likelihood.
 For comparison we also compute the likelihood for the power-law ground-truth parameters (0.05, 0.5, 3).
 We then repeat the process mutatis mutandis for each power-law history.
 In this way we hope to quantify the loss incurred by using the "wrong" model for the triggering function, as compared to the loss incurred by using the "right" model with the "wrong" parameters.
 Because both models have the same number of parameters, the penalty term of the Akaike information criterion is unnecessary.

 Table 3 summarises the results.
-The numbers are the average loss in log-likelihood from the maximum by adopting a certain model and parameters across all realisations.
-The first column is the loss from using the "correct" model and the EM parameters.
-As expected this is 0 for both models.
-The second column is the loss from adopting the "incorrect" model but using the likelihood-maximising parameters given that model.
-The third column is the loss from using the "correct" model's ground-truth parameters rather than the likelihood-maximising parameters.
-The fourth column is the loss using the "incorrect" model's ground-truth parameters.
+The rows indicate whether we used the exponential or power-law histories.
+Each column corresponds to a choice of model and a choice of parameters with which to equip it.
+Each entry is the average difference across all realisations in log-likelihood ("log-loss") between its column's given model-parameter combination and the "correct" model equipped with the EM parameters.
+The combination in the first column is the "correct" model and the EM parameters; the entries are zero by construction.
+The second column adopts the "incorrect" model but uses the likelihood-maximising parameters given that model.
+The third column uses the "correct" model's ground-truth parameters rather than the likelihood-maximising parameters.
 We have no reason to expect this last category to perform well; we include it for a sense of scaling.

-In both cases, the loss from using the EM parameters assuming the wrong model is significantly less than the loss from using the right model with the ground-truth parameters.
-To emphasise, these are the parameters that actually generated the histories, and they still are not as good as a certain set of parameters attached to the wrong model (though not every set, as the fourth column makes clear).
-The clear moral is that selecting the "correct" model is not as important as finding the likelihood-maximising parameters once a model has been selected.
-This justifies the common assumption of the convenient exponential form for the triggering function.
+In both cases, the loss from using the EM parameters assuming the wrong model is substantially less than the loss from using the right model with the ground-truth parameters.
+To emphasise, these are the parameters that actually generated the histories, yet they do not fit the data as well as a certain set of parameters attached to the wrong model (though not every set, as the fourth column makes clear).
+The clear moral is